Torric Jebrin: TP Mazembe

 In July 2019, Jebrin signed for Congolese team TP Mazembe on a 2-year contract.
 Despite a successful first match against OC Bukavu Dawa, in which he scored a goal and made two assists, his contract was cut short due to poor performance and he left the club in August 2020.

 New Radiant S.C.

 In July 2022, Maldivian club New Radiant S.C. announced that Jebrin would be part of their squad as the team made their comeback in the 2nd Division of the Maldivian League after 4 years of suspension sanctioned by FIFA was lifted.
 On the 16th of July, New Radiant S.C. unveiled Jebrin as one of their vice-captains.
 Jebrin scored against Club Teenage in his first match as a New Radiant S.C.
 Player.
 He bettered his performance in the next match by scoring a hat-trick within the first half against Lorenzo SC.

 International career

-He has played for the local national team for home based players and débuted at the age of just 15 against Niger in April 2008, attempting to qualify for the first edition of the African Nations Championship, the new competition for home based African players.
+Jebrin has played for the local national team for home based players and débuted at the age of just 15 against Niger in April 2008, attempting to qualify for the first edition of the African Nations Championship, the new competition for home based African players.
+He also played one match for Ghana U20.

+He was called up to the senior Ghana national team for the 2021 Africa Cup of Nations qualification and he was an unused substitute during the 1–0 victory against São Tomé and Príncipe on 19 November 2019.

+Personal life

+His father Razak played for Cornerstone Kumasi.